matthewmacon90/matthewmacon90/README.md

 Username: `sons.of.thunder.wow@gmail.com`
 Password: `youCanHireMeToday!1`

-#### Overview My project will soon be available for users to enjoy!
+#### Overview: My project will soon be available for users to enjoy!
 It's currently in a staging phase where I and my friends can test it, simulating a low-level production environment.

 #### Details
 - **Frontend:** Deployed via S3 and CloudFront as a React App in AWS.